swisspost-yellowcube/yellowcube-php/README.md

 License
 -------

-The YellowCube PHP Library is dual licensed under the MIT or GPL Version 2 licenses.
+The YellowCube PHP Library is dual licensed under the MIT or GPL Version 2 (or later) licenses.